sushil2601/javaScript_practise/REACT.md

 Q. JSX ?
 Ans:-

-        .JSX stands for javaScript XML
+        .JSX stands for javaScript XML.
+        .It allows writing HTML-like syntax inside JavaScript.
-        .JSX is used by react to write Html-like code .JSX is converted to javaScript using Babel because browser understand javaScript not JSX .Behind the scene babel converted JSX back to React.createElement .It enhanced developer productivity
+        .JSX is used by react to write Html-like code.

+        .JSX is converted to javaScript using Babel because browser understand javaScript not JSX .Behind the scene babel converted JSX back to React.createElement .It enhanced developer productivity